Posts Tagged Visible Crescent

-It logically follows that before one can determine the first day of the month, you actually need to determine when the last day of the month occurs.
+It logically follows that before determining the first day of the month, you must determine when the last day of the month occurs.

 If the conjunction occurs during the night, then that 24-hour day is legally considered the last day of the month.
 The next day begins at sunset, which is New Moon day.